ButterCMS/gatsbyjs-starter-buttercms/README.md

 links to button workflows-->
 ## 4. Deploy on [ host name ]

-Deploy your [framework] app using [Vercel], the creators of Next.js.
+Deploy your Gatsby app using [Vercel], the creators of Next.js.
 With the click of a button, you'll create a copy of your starter project in your Git provider account, instantly deploy it, and institute a full content workflow connected to your ButterCMS account.
 Smooth.

 <!-- Here's an example of the Vercel Button.
 Note that the link is configured to
 allow for a smooth and easy deployment, including necessary environmental variables.